Appropriate policy document: special category personal data and criminal offence data

 Retention and erasure policies

-We take the security of special category data and criminal offence data very seriously.
-We have administrative, physical and technical safeguards in place to protect personal data against unlawful or unauthorised processing, or accidental loss or damage.
-We will ensure, where special category data or criminal offence data are processed that the processing is recorded, and the record sets out where possible a suitable time period for the safe and permanent erasure of the different categories of data in accordance with our retention schedule.
+We will ensure, when special category data or criminal offence data are processed, that the processing is recorded.
+The record sets out, where possible, a suitable timeframe for the safe and permanent deletion of the different data categories in accordance with our retention schedule.

 Review